 The proof that this map is an isomorphism is left to the readers. \end{proof}

-As a corollary, we obtain the following. \begin{cor} Let $G$ be a locally prodiscrete group which is separated and complete.
-Then there exist a $Y$-site and a grid such that the associated Galois monoid $M_\Cip$ is isomorphic to $G$. \end{cor} \begin{proof} This follows from Lemmas~\ref{lem:G isom to Ghat} and~\ref{lem:Ghat isom to M}. \end{proof}

 For the associated fiber functor and the topos, we have the following claim. \begin{prop} Let $G$ be a locally prodiscrete group.
-Then there exists a $Y$-site and a grid such that the fiber functor associated to the grid induces an equivalence of the sheaves and the category of discrete sets with continuous $G$-action. \end{prop} \begin{proof} This proposition essentially follows from \cite[p.154, Theorem 2]{MM}.
+Then there exists a $Y$-site and a grid such that the fiber functor associated with the grid induces an equivalence of the sheaves and the category of discrete sets with continuous $G$-action. \end{prop} \begin{proof} This proposition essentially follows from \cite[p.154, Theorem 2]{MM}.
 The site constructed above is essentially that of loc.\ cit.\ and one can also check that the fiber functor is essentially the functor considered there.
 Their theorem says that the functor induces an equivalence.
-Using that the category of discrete $G$-sets and $\wh{G}$-sets are equivalent, we obtain the claim. \end{proof}
+Using the equivalence of the categories of discrete $G$-sets and $\wh{G}$-sets, we obtain the proposition. \end{proof}